Roxy Mathew Koll: Awards

-Impact and advocacy
+Public engagement

 Koll's research has influenced national climate policies and disaster management strategies, especially in the Indian Ocean region.
-He actively communicates climate science through various media outlets, aiming to bridge the gap between science and society.
+He actively communicates climate science through various media outlets.
 He has written for major Indian newspapers and magazines including Times of India, Hindustan Times, The Hindu, Malayala Manorama, and Frontline.
+He has been quoted in and interviewed by international newspapers such as The New York Times, The Guardian, Le Monde, Der Freitag, and Reuters on climate change, ocean warming, monsoon variability, cyclones, and heatwaves.
 He is a regular guest at TV and radio discussions about global warming and extreme weather events over South Asia.
 The Science Journalists' Association of India recognized his contributions to science communication and referred to him as a "rockstar scientist."

 Koll has advocated for the establishment of climate-equipped schools in India, proposing that all schools be outfitted with weather stations to serve as local climate hubs for education and real-time weather monitoring.
 This initiative aims to enhance disaster preparedness while fostering climate awareness among students and communities, contributing to local resilience in the face of extreme weather events.
 Koll was honored as a "Change Maker" at the Manorama News Conclave 2024, recognizing his impact on climate resilience and community engagement.